goniculat/odin-recipes/README.md

-Recipes page for The Odin Project using HTML, basic CSS and flexbox.
+Recipes site for The Odin Project using HTML, basic CSS and flexbox with educational purposes.